Overview

 Step 4: Select Workflows (Optional)

-Choose specific workflows whose events you want to receive:
+Choose specific workflows whose events you want to receive:- Select All: Receive events from all workflows

 - Specific Workflows: Select individual workflows from the dropdown